 As noted above, our debt facilities are subject to certain financial and non-financial covenants.
 In particular, our Credit Facility currently requires us to maintain a total leverage ratio of 70% and an unsecured leverage ratio of 77.5%, which we are in compliance with at December 31, 2015.
-In June 2016, the total leverage ratio will reset to 65%.
+In June 2016, the total leverage ratio will reset to 60%, and in September 2016, the unsecured leverage ratio will reset to 65%.
 We expect to comply with these reset leverage requirements by reducing debt through asset sales, retention of cash generated from our monthly rent and interest receipts, and other access to capital through joint ventures, our at-the-market equity offering program and equity offerings.
 We may also seek to extend the covenant reset dates; however, no assurances can be made that such extensions will be approved by our lenders.
 If an event of default occurs and is continuing under the Credit Facility, the entire outstanding balance may become immediately due and payable which could have a material adverse impact to the Company.